 When a truck is involved in a crash after making an unnecessary or dangerously executed U-turn, the trucker will oftentimes be liable for damages.
 Other potentially liable parties may include the trucking company, if, for example, there isn’t a company policy prohibiting the act yet they failed to provide training.
 In some situations, the owner if it is not the trucking company as well as the cargo loader may be liable or partially to blame.

 Unfortunately, regardless of how careful a driver you are, you do not have control over the other drivers around you and how they conduct themselves when behind the wheel.
-If you have been injured by a truck making a U-turn, contact the Law Firm of Flora Templeton Stuart to speak to an experienced Kentucky u-turn accident attorney.
+If you have been injured by a truck making a U-turn, contact Flora Templeton Stuart Accident Injury Lawyers to speak to an experienced Kentucky u-turn accident attorney.
 We will determine all liable parties and hold them accountable for the trauma you have endured.
 Call us at (888) 782-9090 or fill out our contact form online.
 We happily serve the following areas: Bowling Green, Glasgow, and Greenville Kentucky.